bbfrederick/rapidtide/docs/usage_rapidtide.rst

-.. list-table::  Output data sizes
+.. list-table::  Output data sizes from running rapidtide on one HCP-YA rsfMRI dataset
    :widths: 25 25 25 25
    :header-rows: 1